 While it’s by no means uncomfortable, Milan isn’t exactly a dreamy Mediterranean getaway.
-Its summers can be extremely hot and humid and winters tend to go below freezing, with deep fog shrouding the roads, and snowfall common.
+Its summers can be extremely hot and humid, while winters tend to go below freezing, with deep fog shrouding the roads, and snowfall common.

 Accommodation in Milan

 Milan has the highest rental prices in Italy.
-As with most big European cities, the closer you get to the heart of the city centre the more toll it takes on your wallet.
+As with most big European cities, the closer one gets to the heart of the city centre the more toll it takes on their wallet.
 And often the apartments are small, with landlords sometimes requiring up to three months' worth of rent as a deposit.